-In practical terms this involves getting active in local projects such as the annual Hospice Walk or supporting local concerns by lobbying on issues that impact on the day to day life of the community, such as traffic congestion.
+In practical terms, this involves getting active in local projects such as the annual Hospice Walk or supporting local concerns by lobbying on issues that impact the day to day life of the community, such as traffic congestion.
 Some time back the Sisters had set up a Mission Group to enable the community to be aware of and respond to global disasters.
 This group has now taken on a life of its own, organised by a group of ladies in the community (with our support in the background).
-In December 2018 their efforts realised a donation of €1,000 towards the recovery fund for the people of Kerala (India) after the impact of the torrential rains and flooding in December 2018, and towards the work of COPE Galway who work to improve the quality of life (in a home of their own) for people affected by homelessness, women and children experiencing domestic abuse, and older people.
+In December 2018 their efforts realised donation of €1,000 towards the recovery fund for the people of Kerala (India) after the impact of the torrential rains and flooding in December 2018, and towards the work of COPE Galway who work to improve the quality of life (in a home of their own) for people affected by homelessness, women and children experiencing domestic abuse, and older people.

-The Sisters engage with Adult Literacy provision on a weekly basis through the Galway and Roscommon Education and Training Board (GRETB), and also respond to requests to help third level students with Spanish tuition.
+The Sisters engage with Adult Literacy provision on a weekly basis through the Galway and Roscommon Education and Training Board (GRETB) and also respond to requests to help third level students with Spanish tuition.
 They are alert to new people arriving in the neighbourhood and the need to extend a warm welcome and hospitality to them.

 Visitation of the sick neighbours whether in their own homes or in hospital or nursing home is something they do on a regular basis alongside visiting their own Sisters who are ill.

 Laudato Sí (the Encyclical Letter by Pope Francis on Care of our Common Home) has provided a way for them to work together with their neighbours to care for the environment.
 Together, they are able to share ideas, as well as what they are trying to do practically in their own lives.
-They share how they live this out in their homes and gardens and lifestyle e.g. using cars less, collecting rain water, using environmentally friendly cleaning agents in the home and non-toxic treatment of weeds in our gardens.
+They share how they live this out in their homes and gardens and lifestyle e.g. using cars less, collecting rainwater, using environmentally friendly cleaning agents in the home and non-toxic treatment of weeds in our gardens.

 Prayer is an important part of their relationship building.
 Neighbours request and appreciate their prayers especially in times of anxiety and illness, with Lent and Advent as particular occasions for sharing prayer and coming together, as is Mother’s Day.

-Warrenmount Community Education (Dublin 8)
+Warrenmount Community Education

-Sr. Bernadette Purcell (left) welcoming some friends from Tanzania at the Presentation Sister’s stand at the World Meeting of Families (WMOF2018) in Dublin, with Sr. Eileen Clear).
+Sr Bernadette Purcell (left) welcoming some friends from Tanzania at the Presentation Sister’s stand at the World Meeting of Families (WMOF2018) in Dublin, with Sr. Eileen Clear).